Stay with Me (Calvin Harris, Justin Timberlake, Halsey and Pharrell Williams song): Composition and lyrics

-"Stay with Me" is a funk-inspired pop and disco song.
+"Stay with Me" is a funk-inspired disco and pop song.
 It lets a psychedelic "crispy guitar and a thick-ever present bass" take the center stage for the production.
 Williams uses a high pitch in the pre-chorus: "The energy is flowing, it keeps us glowing / So we don't need no lights, why is it on? / I'm talking to you, girl, it's a new world".
 On the chorus, Halsey sings over funk-led production: "I've been waiting for you all year / Come play, make a mess right here / Do whatever, I like it weird / Okay, let 'em disappear / Say whatever you want to hear/ Just stay".
 She duets with Timberlake on the post-chorus: "All night / Come on and stay with me / Let's stay tight / Come on, let's stay, baby".

 Music video

 The official music video for "Stay with Me", directed by Emil Nava, premiered on Harris' YouTube channel alongside the song's release on 15 July 2022.
 The video sees Harris, Timberlake, Halsey, and Williams sporting bright colors as they perform the song, with Timberlake imitating a guitar in the air with his hands and dancing on a moving walkway.
 The music video also adds an extended outro - this extended outro is titled "Stay With Me (Part 2)" and follows "Stay With Me" on Funk Wav Bounces Vol. 2.

 The music video on YouTube has received over 30 million views as of April 2024.